Five Mindfulness Practices To Boost Your Daily Productivity

 2. Take Stock, Take Control

 Functioning on autopilot, or “muscle memory” - it’s something everyone does.
 Our bodies are present, doing something; our minds, elsewhere.
-This is very tempting, because we are all so busy, and have so many things to do - we want to keep analysing, planning, thinking about things - even as we do other things.
+This is very tempting, because we are all so busy, and have so many things to do - we want to keep analyzing, planning, thinking about things - even as we do other things.

 The issue with this is, it doesn’t stop with things like thinking about an important meeting as we brush our teeth - we may end up thinking about cooking dinner, or an email to a client, during that meeting!